-All of these I managed from my home.
+In all of these situations, I was able to manage social media from my home.

 #1.
 Understand the company culture thoroughly.